Maryland House approves stronger sexual harassment policies

-The Maryland House of Delegates has voted to strengthen the General Assembly's policies on sexual harassment to cover lobbyists.
+The Maryland House of Delegates voted unanimously Monday to strengthen the General Assembly's policies on sexual harassment to cover lobbyists and create a framework for an independent investigator to handle complaints.

-The House voted 138-0 for the bill Monday.
-It now goes to the Senate.

 Earlier this month, a state senator accused a lobbyist of inappropriately touching her in a bar near the statehouse.
 The lobbyist has denied the allegations.
 Also this month, three female state lawmakers publicly discussed sexual harassment they've experienced while working in the statehouse.